Background

 Status

-CSDA now provides Planet data access on U.S. government EULA.
-NASA will not prohibit agency usage of the data if it abides by the EULA requirements (i.e., non-commercial use).
+CSDA now provides Planet data access on a U.S. government EULA.
+NASA will not prohibit agency usage of the data if it abides by the EULA requirements (i.e., non-commercial use), including the production of new products to support decision-making.
 NASA is unable to support a lower latency product, although low-latency Planet imagery may be requested with justifications (i.e., disaster response).
+A new task order was awarded in November 2025 for continued access to the data.

 Characteristics